MirkMissen/WindowsInformation/README.md

 # WindowsInformation

-Attempt to make general windows information available using RESAT API in C#.
+Attempt to make general windows information available using REST API in C#.

 Web API is available on port: 8085